David-Tam/ML-Wine-Quality-Prediction/README.md

 ## Support Vector Classifier (SVC) Approach

 The last method is to use Support Vector Classifier with a non-linear boundary.
 The basic idea is to make use of hyperplane to classify.
 If a dataset is of p variables, all data points can be seen as p-dimensional vectors with (p+1) coefficients.
-To classify points in a p-dimensional space, a hyperplane, which is a flat affine subspace of (p-1)-dimensions, is defined and used with reasonable bias-variance balancing.
+To classify points in a p-dimensional space, a hyperplane, which is a flat affine subspace of (p-1)-dimensions (a feature space), is defined and used with reasonable bias-variance balancing.

 For this one-vs-one classification, non-linear hyperplane is assumed, and radial kernal is selected for more flexible situation.
 The gamma is set to be default: $1/(n_features * X.var())$ to prevent overfitting.